 The User Comments and Email Disposition feature for the Phish Alert Button (PAB) allows your users to add comments and decide the disposition of an email when they use the PAB.
 This new feature can provide your IT security team with the reported email’s disposition as an early warning of possible phishing attacks or malicious emails.
 Then, your IT security team can then take effective action to prevent security or network compromise.

-Note: The User Comments and Email Disposition feature is available for the Hybrid Phish Alert Button and Microsoft 365 (Outlook 2016 or above, Outlook Web Access), and for the Gmail Phish Alert Button (PAB) Add-on Product Manual.
-This feature is only available for versions of Microsoft Outlook that use Microsoft 365 APIs.
-Microsoft Exchange APIs are not supported.
+Note: The User Comments and Email Disposition feature is available for the Hybrid Phish Alert Button, Microsoft 365 (Outlook 2016 or above, Outlook Web Access), Microsoft Exchange (2013 or above), and for the Gmail Phish Alert Button (PAB) Add-on.
 This feature supports localized text entries.

 Click the links below to learn how to enable this feature, how this feature works, and how your users can use this feature in their inboxes.